DeclarativeHub/ReactiveKit/README.md

 }
 ```

-> If you are using Bond framework and your class is a subclass or a descendent of NSObject, Bond provides the bag as an extension property `bnd_bag` that you can you out of the box.
+> If you are using Bond framework and your class is a subclass or a descendent of NSObject, Bond provides the bag as an extension property `bnd_bag` that you can use out of the box.

+Another way to ensure signal disposition is by using bindings instead of observations where possible.
+They handle everything automatically so you don't have to manually dispose signals.

 ### Hot Signals